annieyshin/super_galatic_age_calculator/README.md

 ## Setup

-* Install Node.js
 * Clone the repo
+* Install npm (Node package manager)
-* Type the following commands into the terminal
+* Type the following commands into the terminal to install dependencies
-* Install dependencies
 ```
 npm install
 ```